autofix.ci logo

 # TODO: add all code-fixing here.

-Limiting the runner's permissions and pinning the autofix action to a specific release is not required, but makes our workflow more resilient against supply chain attacks.[1]
+Limiting the runner's permissions and pinning the autofix action to a specific commit hash instead of a tag is not required, but makes our workflow more resilient against supply chain attacks.[1]

 3. Add a job that auto-fixes your codebase.